Mount Balbi

 Mount Balbi is a Holocene stratovolcano located in the northern portion of the island of Bougainville, Papua New Guinea.
 A gentle prominence at 05°54′09″S 154°59′28″E is the highest point of the island.
 There are five volcanic craters east of the summit, one of which contains a crater lake.
-The summit is composed of coalesced cones and lava domes which host a large solfatera field.
+The summit is composed of coalesced cones and lava domes which host a large solfatara field.
 There are numerous fumaroles near the craters, though Balbi has not erupted in historic time.